By AJ Huynh

 Where can parents in The Woodlands find help if their child struggles to focus in school due to ADHD?

 Parents in The Woodlands can seek professional counseling and behavioral support to help children improve focus, organization, and emotional regulation in school.
-ADHD-focused guidance can help families and educators develop strategies that support a child’s academic success and classroom engagement.
+ADHD-focused guidance can help families and educators develop strategies that support academic success, classroom engagement, and homework routines.

 Can counseling in The Woodlands help children with ADHD succeed in school?